dailycrypto-me/daily-node/doc/building.md

     --install /usr/bin/clang clang /usr/bin/clang-18   50 \
     --slave   /usr/bin/clang++ clang++ /usr/bin/clang++-18

+    # If you want to change clang version
     sudo update-alternatives --config clang

     # Setup clang as default compiler either in your IDE or by env. variables"